18thletter/collab/README.md

 ### Search
 The Search tab is for adding music to the playlist.
 The music comes from SoundCloud.
-OJ Box consumes the SoundCloud API.
+Collab consumes the SoundCloud API.
 Thank you, SoundCloud!

 ### The Playlist
 Songs added to the playlist can be viewed on the Playlist tab.
 Anyone logged in